CUBRID/cubrid-manual/en/install.rst

 *   Applications that use JDBC, PHP or CCI APIs from 2008 R4.1 or higher version of CUBRID can access the CUBRID 10.2 database.
 However, you must link the CUBRID 10.2 library or use the driver to use the added/improved features of JDBC, PHP or CCI interfaces.
 In order to use :ref:`timezone-type` which are introduced as 10.0, users should upgrade drivers.

+*   Old driver versions connecting to CUBRID 10.2 server interpret a JSON type column as Varchar.

 *   Note that query results may differ from those given in the earlier version because new reserved words have been added, and the specifications for some queries have been changed.

 *   An application that is developed by using the GLO class can be used after it is converted to an application or schema suitable to the BLOB or CLOB type.